cnescatlab/sonar-icode-cnes-plugin/README.md

 This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+You can get i-Code CNES on GitHub: [lequal/i-CodeCNES](https://github.com/lequal/i-CodeCNES).

 ### Quickstart
 - Setup a SonarQube instance
 - Install i-Code